The $k$-transformation on an interval with a hole: Background

 \subsection{Symbolic Dynamics}

-In this section, we will review the concepts from symbolic dynamics that will be used in this article.
-We refer to ~\cite{BS, Fur67, Kit} for details. \\ For integer $k>1$, let $\Sigma_{k}$ be the set of one-sided sequences with entries from the set $\Lambda_{k}=\{0,1,\cdots,k-1\}$, excluding the sequences ending with $(k-1)^\infty$.
-For a finite length word $w$ consisting of symbols $0,1,\cdots,k-1$, we denote its length by $\vert w\vert$.
+In this section, we will review few concepts from symbolic dynamics which will be used in this article.
+We refer to~\cite{BS, Fur67, Kit} for details. \\ For integer $k>1$, let $\Sigma_{k}$ be the set of one-sided sequences with entries from the set $\Lambda_{k}=\{0,1,\cdots,k-1\}$, excluding the sequences ending with $(k-1)^\infty$.
+For a finite length word $w$ consisting of symbols from $\Lambda_{k}$, we denote its length by $\vert w\vert$.
 Every such finite word $w$ can be represented as $w0^\infty\in \Sigma_{k}$.
 Set